MinaPecheux/Advent-Of-Code/2019/Python/README.md

 > Day 9 relies on the Intcode interpreter that is implemented in the ``intcode.py`` file.

 To be honest, while I spent *hours* trying to debug some index shifting errors, the problem is not that hard *per se*: once again, I'm asked to improve the Intcode program I worked on during Days 2, 5 and 7.
-Compared to the previous Intcode interpreter, we need to add a new mode, called the "relative" mode, that allows for address references with a relative base (that can be modified) and the ``offset_relative_base`` to update this aforementioned relative base.
+Compared to the previous Intcode interpreter, we need to add a new mode, called the "relative" mode, that allows for address references with a relative base (that can be modified) and the ``offset_relative_base`` instruction to update this aforementioned relative base.

 My big issue was to properly understand what remain indices and what turn into data with the new mode... many thanks to [youaremean_YAM](https://www.reddit.com/user/youaremean_YAM/) for his/her JS solution that finally helped me get it right!